 4. The ideal fit of the business process in your company

-There are many factors to consider when choosing the Supply Chain Planning & Optimization Software system for your company.
+There are many factors to consider when choosing the Supply Chain Planning Software system for your company.
 These might include the total cost of ownership of the selected solution, reliability, high-quality support, and finally, your ability to evaluate all features before making the decision.

 5. Syncing ordering dates across SKUs

 What do you do if your Min/Max replenishment strategy built-in into the ERP system throws a purchasing signal for one SKU, but other SKUs of the same supplier do not need replenishment yet?
 Min/Max ordering signals come per item while businesses issue purchase orders per supplier.
 So you either ignore the alert and have a shortage later or purchase a full container excessively.
 As opposed to ERP methods, Streamline raises purchasing signals per supplier.
 Streamline software predicts all purchasing signals during the next order cycle via a discrete-event simulation and purchases beforehand to have a smooth purchasing process with constant order cycle, or purchasing full containers (order cycle is variable), or EOQ.

 Inventory replenishment is based on calculating future inventory levels during the next lead time and sometimes beyond that.
 That means your formula needs to account for numerous upcoming consumption and replenishment events.
 Sometimes it’s doable, but once you start dealing with event schedules like a shipment schedule or multiple orders in transit Excel gives up almost immediately.